Need help taking control of your gambling habits?

 The choice to self-exclude is serious.
 Gaming sites have implemented facial recognition technology.
 The technology helps to identify anyone enrolled in gaming Self-Exclusion who attempts to re-enter a gaming site by comparing their facial image with images from site security cameras.

 Should you return and be detected, staff will assist you off-site and you may be charged with trespassing.
+As part of our support of a self-excluders commitment to stop gambling, self-excluded individuals are not permitted to win prizes.

 Can I leave Self-Exclusion?